RichieRob/PredictionPerpsDocs/docs/FullReadMe/WhatIsIt.md

 Just like Polymarket, traders can **buy or sell positions at the current price** to enter or exit the market at any time.
 The difference is that this market **never resolves** — prices continue updating as sentiment shifts.

 Even with dozens (or hundreds) of positions, the same rule applies:
 the total market value always equals 1 USDC, and every movement in one position is offset across all others.
-The result is a **massively n-dimensional leaderboard**, continuously redistributing a single shared unit of value among many participants.
+The result is leaderboards with a an plethora of positions, continuously redistributing a single shared unit of value among many participants.

 ---